Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 3. Sao Nicolau

-Sao Nicolau is next to Santo Antao the other green island of the “Barlovento” island group.
 However, it’s much less inhabited and less visited by tourists.
 However, it has the advantage of some gorgeous remote beaches.

 You can reach Sao Nicolau by ferry or plane.

-As Sao Nicolau has very fertile ground, you’ll be constantly surrounded by coffee and sugar cane plantations, banana and papaya trees, and much more.
+As Sao Nicolau has fertile ground, you’ll be constantly surrounded by coffee and sugar cane plantations, banana and papaya trees, and much more.

-Monte Gordo is the highest point of the island (1300 m) and the island is only about 45 x 20 km.
+Monte Gordo is the island’s highest point (1300 m), only about 45 x 20 km.

 Most hiking trails are in the natural park of Monte Gordo.
 You shouldn’t miss the Carbeirinho, a giant rock with caves shaped by the wind.